-Assurant believes we should work together to get the best value for our benefit dollars.
-The company currently provides certain benefits at no cost to you.
+Assurant's range of benefit plans gives you and your family protection and flexibility in setting your benefit priorities.
+The company currently provides certain default benefits at no cost to you.
 The company also shares in the cost of some of the optional benefits available.
 By working together, we can make the most of our benefits and Assurant also can continue to provide you with market-competitive benefits.

 Defined terms are in italics and their definitions are found in the Glossary.
+Assurant refers to Assurant, Inc. and each of its Affiliates authorized to participate in the Plan.